morris-lab/BiddyetalWorkflow/README.md

 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99915

-From these data we will select one timepoint to use as an example of our CellTag processing.
+From these data we will select one timepoint to use as an example of our CellTag processing and analysis.

 We will use data collected from Timecourse 1 at Day 15.
 The link to the SRA for this sample is [here](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR7347033).

+We are using the data from Day 15 because we should be able to call clones using each of the CellTag versions (CellTag^MEF^, CellTag^Day3^, and CellTag^Day13^)

+You can follow along with this workflow by cloning or downloading this repository and executing the commands, using the appropriate paths for the data you are processing.

+In general this workflow is broken up into three sections.

+1. CellTag Extraction and Quantification
+2. The identification of Clones
+3. Lineage Visualization

 # CellTag Extraction and Quantification